-About us Our Service Patient Stories Archie's story I took a knock to my head whilst playing in a school rugby match back in 2014.
-I initially took it as a normal knock you get playing rugby, but I felt a bit dazed so try to stay a bit away from the main action for the remainder of the match (I still made a couple of tackles which were fairly painful).
-Following the game, our team went into our post match huddle but I felt sick so went to the nearest bush to go and throw up.
+News and Media Patient Stories Archie's Survival Story I took a knock to my head whilst playing in a school rugby match back in 2014.
+I initially took it as a normal knock you get when playing rugby.
+But as the match continued, I felt a bit dazed so I avoided the main action for the rest of the match (I still made a couple of tackles which were painful).
+Following the game, our team went into our post-match huddle but I felt sick so went to the nearest bush and was sick.
 From then my memory is a bit hazy, but apparently I passed out.
-Fortunately someone saw me and after a while called 999 to get assistance.
+Fortunately, someone saw me and after a while called 999 to get help.
 Thames Valley Air Ambulance were called out to stabilise my condition and airlift me to John Radcliffe Hospital.
 I don’t remember the helicopter at all.
-Next thing I remember, I was leaving the air ambulance, and attempting to walk into the hospital which I was just able to do with some assistance.
+Next thing I remember, I was leaving the air ambulance.
+I managed to walk into the hospital with some assistance.
 I had a CT scan which showed I had a subdural haematoma.
 The doctors planned that I was to have major surgery as my condition was not improving.
 But then very shortly before I has about to go under the knife, I became more myself and was able to hold a basic conversation.
-It was at this point the consultant decided against the major surgery (as it was a very risky operation), and decided to wait to assess my situation for the next few hours.
+The consultant decided against the major surgery (as it was a very risky operation), and decided to wait to assess my situation for the next few hours.
 Thankfully, I got better over the next couple of days, despite having serious headaches and double vision.
-I had an operation to brain excess blood between my brain and skull which all went according to plan.
+I had an operation to remove excess blood between my brain and skull.
 I remained in the hospital for a couple of weeks and spent a bit of time at home.
-Sadly the incident happened during my final year of school which meant I had A-Levels to revise for.
+Sadly, the incident happened during my final year of school which meant I had A-Levels to revise for.
 I had missed almost all the first term and I was struggling to concentrate for more than 10 minutes at a time.
 I tried to do as much as I could, but being sensible with my health at the same time.
 By the summer term I was felt quite good.
-With a lot of hard work I ended up with an A* in English Literature, A in Geography, and C in Maths which I was delighted with.
+With a lot of hard work, I ended up with an A* in English Literature, A in Geography, and C in Maths which I was delighted with.
 I took a gap year to relieve my brain from education for a year, and managed to get into Exeter University.
 I am currently in my first year studying Geography and feel like I am back to 100% and able to get on with my life normally.
-The only current downside is that I am unable to play rugby anymore, but I accept that this is a small thing I have lost in the grand scheme of things as the implications could have been so much worse.
+The only current downside is that I am unable to play rugby anymore.
+I accept that this is a small thing I have lost in the grand scheme of things as the implications could have been so much worse.
 I would like to say a huge thank the TVAA for their work that day.
-It is a shame I am unable to remember exactly what they did on the day, but considering that I was considerably better as I entered the helicopter, compared to when I left the helicopter shows they did some brilliant work and I believe that they were the reason I did not have the major surgery that night.
+It is a shame I am unable to remember exactly what they did on the day.
+But considering that I was much better as I left the helicopter, compared to when I entered, shows they did some brilliant work.
+I believe that they were the reason I did not have the major surgery that night.
 I am incredibly grateful and I know all my family and friends are as well.